adriangortzak/Tellstick-Mqtt-docker-build-with-telldusd/README.md

     mqttRoom: bedroom
     mqttSensorType: humidity
 ```
-Raw message to send to Mqtt (Optional)
+Raw message of devices that should trigger a publish to Mqtt broker with the payload specified (Optional)
 ```yml
 raw:
   - tellstickMessage: class:command;protocol:arctech;model:selflearning;house:15139302;unit:10;group:0;method:turnon;